Buly1601/MindYourTasks/README.md

 # Mind your Tasks
 ## What is?
-This is web app developed as the final project of the Production Engineering MLH Fellowship.
-MindYourTask helps you find motivitation to be productive using virtual pets.
+This is a web app developed as the final project of the Production Engineering MLH Fellowship.
+MindYourTask helps you find the motivation to be productive using virtual pets.
 ![Main Page](app/static/images/mainPage.jpg)
-You just have to create your account and keep adding task to your "To Do" list, each time you finish a task you will be rewarded with coins you can use to buy food to your pet, and the more tasks you complete, the higher your level will be.
+You just have to create your account and keep adding the task to your "To Do" list, each time you finish a task you will be rewarded with coins you can use to buy food for your pet, and the more tasks you complete, the higher your level will be.
 Once you reach certain levels, you can choose a new pet.
 ![Register Page](app/static/images/registerPage.JPG)
 ![To Do Page](app/static/images/todoPage.jpg)
 Try it out [here!](https://mindyourtasks.tech)